Point Bridge I and Point Bridge II

 Cleanup went quickly and by the end of November both bridges were permanently removed from the Pittsburgh landscape.
 This made it possible to complete the final development of Point State Park and the north shore projects around Three Rivers Stadium.

 * Note: The Manchester Bridge was originally called the North Side Point Bridge.

 Point Bridge Artifacts

 Unlike the bronze relief adornments from the Manchester Bridge, which were saved during it's dismantling in 1970, there were no substantial relics preserved from the Point Bridge when it was brought down.
 Other than pictures and memories, there was nothing left of the structure that for so many years stood front and center at Pittsburgh's Point.

-Then, in 2008, the headstone from the Point Bridge was found discarded on a nearby hillside.
+Then, in 2008, came a big surprise.
+The headstone from the Point Bridge was found discarded on a nearby hillside.
 How it got there was a mystery, but none-the-less it was quite a startling discovery.
 The headstone is now preserved at Pittsburgh's Station Square.